 |International Flights||20 mins||20 mins||20 mins|

-Even if you prefer to check-in online or by using MHmobile, the queues may still be long as Malaysia Airlines uses the common queue system.
+Even if you prefer to check-in online or by using MHmobile, the queues may still be long as Malaysia Airlines uses a common queue system.

 Please note that: Passengers who fail to check-in before the stipulated check-in time will be required to have their tickets reissued.
 The airline will not be able to accept late check-ins or boarding, to ensure that flights depart on time.

-- Malaysia Airlines’ Economy Class passengers are allowed to check-in a maximum of two pieces of baggage weighing 30kg in total.
+- Malaysia Airlines’ Economy Class passengers are allowed to check-in a maximum of two pieces of baggage.
+The combined weight allowance is 30kg in total.
+From 1st August 2018, the free baggage allowance for domestic passengers will be reduced to 20kg.

-- Passengers are responsible for the contents of their own baggage and must ensure that they do not pack any prohibited goods in their check-in luggage such as lithium batteries, e-cigarettes and power banks.
+- Passengers are responsible for the contents of their own baggage.
+Ensure that you do not pack any prohibited goods in check-in luggage such as lithium batteries, e-cigarettes and power banks.

 - The recently recalled Samsung Galaxy Note 7 is prohibited from being checked-in or carried on-board.